Your Pet, Our Passion.

 It's a common misconception that cats will only wag their tails when they're angry, but there's actually loads of reasons why they may do this.
 Find out everything you need to know about cat tail language in this article.

 A cat’s body language can often be hard to decipher.
-Cats are very complex and the way they tell you how they feel isn’t always obvious.
+Cats are very complex and every individual is different, so the way they tell you how they feel isn’t always obvious to us humans.
 It’s really easy to misread your cat’s behaviour, which can often result in being swatted away by an unhappy kitty when you go in for a pet at the wrong time.

 Unlike dogs, cats often wag their tails when they are angry or upset, but it’s not always the case.
 Cat tail language is really sophisticated and can be an excellent indicator to your kitty’s emotions.
-See our list of possible explanations as to why your cat is wagging their tail.
+Your cat could be wagging its tail because they're:

-The low flick tail wagging will be displayed as a quick back and forth action.
-If you notice this cat tail swishing, give them space as this means that they’re unhappy and want to be left alone.
+The flicking tail movement, known as the low flick, is a quick back-and-forth action.
+If you notice this cat tail swishing, give them space as this means that they’re angry, stressed or unhappy and want to be left alone.

 If your cat’s wagging tail is low, it’s generally an indicator that they’re scared.
 Their ears may also be pinned back, their body crouched low to the ground and if they’re really scared, they might tuck their tail between their legs too.